WCramRTC/GA_1_WillCram/README.md

 ---
 #### **<r>Step 3</r> - Practice Navigating between Designer and Code View**

-You will constant be jumping between the Designer and the Code view of your wpf projects.
+You will constantly be jumping between the Designer and the Code view of your wpf projects.

 There are 2 ways of doing this